vaultie/vaultie-did-method/vaultie-did-method-specification.md

 # Vaultie DID Method Specification
 v0.0.1, Dmitry Semenovskiy, Vaultie Inc.
 ## Introduction
 Vaultie aims to create a fully verifiable blockchain-based digital signatures that are both legally binding and link to real identities.
-At its core Vaultie uses Ethereum to anchor the signature, conforming to W3C standards (https://w3c-dvcg.github.io/lds-merkle-proof-2019/) and IPFS as the data storage.
+At its core Vaultie uses Ethereum blockchain to anchor the signature, conforming to W3C standards (https://w3c-dvcg.github.io/lds-merkle-proof-2019/) and IPFS as the data storage.
 ### Ethereum
 Ethereum is an open source, public, blockchain-based distributed computing platform and operating system featuring Smart Contracts functionality.
-There is an ability to anchor data using an Ethereum transaction's input.
+There is an ability to anchor data using an Ethereum (or other EVM-compatible) blockchain transaction's input.
 ### IPFS
 The InterPlanetary File System (IPFS) is a protocol and peer-to-peer network for storing and sharing data in a distributed file system.
 IPFS uses content-addressing to uniquely identify each file in a global decentralized file-system.
 Due to its content-addressing nature it is not possible to change the file contents without changing its address, thus we can consider files stored on IPFS immutable.
 ## Overview